LEOXINGU/lftools/README.md

 </div>

 ### Delete database
-This tool allows you to delete / drop any PostgreSQL database.</br>Notes:</br>- To perform this operation, it is necessary that the database is disconnected, that is, it is not open in any software (PgAdmin, QGIS, etc.).</br>- To delete more than one database, the names must be filled in separated by a "comma".</br><p style="color:red;">Attention: This operation is irreversible, so be sure when performing it!</p>
+This tool allows you to delete / drop any PostgreSQL database.</br>Notes:</br>- To run this operation, the database must be disconnected.
+This means, that it must not be opened in any software (PgAdmin, QGIS, etc.).</br>- To delete more than one database, the names must be filled and separated by "comma".</br><p style="color:red;">Attention: This operation is irreversible, so be sure before running it!</p>
 <div align="center">
 <table style="text-align: left; width: 275px;" border="0" cellpadding="0" cellspacing="0">
   <tbody>